mutuadavid93/job-board/README.md

 # FormRequest Validation

-- $ php artisan make:request StoreJobListingRequest
+- $ php artisan make:request StoreJoblistingRequest

 NOTE: You can as well use Precognition
 [see - Precognition](https://laravel.com/docs/10.x/precognition#introduction)